Roshan-Nk/JavaScipt-Learning-December-2025/README.md

 I am pretty confident about using API and with basic javascript so far.
 Though i just learned that showing API key directly within website code isnt the best practice as that can be abused, so i will have to learn how to go about that.

+Day 3
+Changed some id text part from day to hour to correctly label what they are displaying.
+Changed styling of the page to look more modern.
+Added Loader animation and button disabling.
+Found bug with timezone (time not changing) when searching for temperature outside india.
+Probably due to new Date Object-- i will fix it tommorrow